Zoha131/AppTemplate/README.md

 4. For the variable in kotlin use CamelCase
 5. For the id in xml use underscore to separate two words

+### View Re-Usability
+1. To re-use same view use either style or include tag along with the merge tag
+2. If you want to use the same single view in multiple xml then define all the similar attribute in style and just add that style to that view in every xml
+3. If you want to use a group of views in multiple xml then use ```include``` tag to do that.
+You can use ````merge```` tag.
+4. If you want to add ConstraintLayout's constrain to the ```include``` tag then you have to must add ```height``` and ```width``` attribute.
+Find more [here](https://stackoverflow.com/questions/43676415/how-to-include-constraint-layout-to-another-constraint-layout-and-set-constraint)
+5. Also don't forget about dimen to reuse same height and width